BeSlightly/Snappy/README.md

 # Snappy
 #### (Formerly XIVSnapper)

+RIP Mare.
+Snappy and old snapshots should still work as before, I will eventually remove Mare functionality from the plugin and, as originally intended, focus on this being an equivalent to what MCDF files were.

+On another note again, that apart from old code by eqbot, ViviAshe and astrodoobs changes are vibe-coded and therefor likely low quality code.

 ### A forked and maintained mod originally based on work by @eqbot, @ViviAshe and @astrodoobs.

 ### What is it?